theia-demo-plugins/theia-plugin-packager/README.md

 # Theia plugin utility

-Allow to package a plugin, etc.
+Allow to package a plugin.

 ## License